Waterford Historical Society (Connecticut) official seal.

 Eugene O'Neill Theater Center / Rose Barn

-The Waterford Connection
+The Nevins and MacDowell Waterford Connection

 In the middle of the last century, the Nevins family's bequest of land and buildings on Rope Ferry Road included Jordan Green and the weathered "Nevins tenant cottage" located near the Waterford Public Library.
 Recently a new not-for-profit organization, The Friends of Nevins Cottage, was formed to raise funds to restore the cottage.